-A group of nearly a dozen Lorain County Community College culinary arts students, graduates and faculty spent up to three weeks helping Good Eats Group open its first Ohio restaurant.
-Sono Wood Fired, a four-time Michelin-recognized restaurant known for its authentic Tuscany-influenced Italian cuisine, opened July 29 at Easton Town Center in Columbus.
-It features wood-fired specialties, farm raised proteins, house made pastas, hand-crafted wood-fired pizza, signature crafted cocktails, an inviting wine bar and local micro-brewed beers.
+A group of nearly a dozen Lorain County Community College culinary arts students, graduates and faculty spent three weeks helping Good Eats Group open its first Ohio restaurant.
+Sono Wood Fired, a four-time Michelin-recognized restaurant known for its authentic Tuscany-influenced Italian cuisine, opened last summer at Easton Town Center in Columbus.

-“To see the caliber of restaurant that our students were asked to support has been amazing,” says Chef Adam Schmith, culinary arts program director at LCCC.
-“And these students got to see first-hand part of what goes into opening a restaurant.”
+“To see the caliber of restaurant that our students were asked to support was amazing,” says Chef Adam Schmith, culinary arts program director at LCCC.
+“These students got to see first-hand part of what goes into opening a restaurant.”

-Schmith says the LCCC team worked on all aspects of kitchen operations, including testing recipes to ensure accuracy, following the flow of guest service, and understanding product and equipment placement and storage.
+Schmith says the team worked on all aspects of kitchen operations, including testing recipes, following the flow of guest service, and understanding product and equipment placement and storage.

-“My time in Columbus was a learning experience,” says Marisa Goodman who graduated with an associate of applied business in culinary arts in 2018 and has since been working as a teaching assistant in LCCC’s culinary arts program.
-“I was so happy to get back to a restaurant setting and test the wood fired pizzas and other recipes before they were put into production.”
+“My time in Columbus was a learning experience,” says Marisa Goodman who graduated in 2018 and has since been working as a teaching assistant in LCCC’s culinary arts program.
+“I was so happy to get back to a restaurant setting.”

 Chef Bradley Ball, LCCC culinary arts lead instructor, says watching the students in this environment was a point of pride for him and Schmith.